canonical/operator-workflows/terraform-compliance/README.md

   variable *except for subordinate charms, where it must not be provided*.
   Whether a charm is subordinate is declared in its `metadata.yaml`, which is not visible from Terraform alone, so mandating `units` here would wrongly flag every subordinate charm module.
+This checker therefore treats `units` as *optional*: a subordinate charm may omit it without being flagged (a missing `units` on a non-subordinate charm goes unreported), but a charm that does declare it still has its `number` type and default `1` validated.
-This checker therefore does not require `units` at all (a missing `units` on a non-subordinate charm goes unreported) — the opposite trade-off to `provides`/`requires` above, chosen to avoid a guaranteed false positive on subordinate charms.
+  This is the opposite trade-off to `provides`/`requires` above, chosen to avoid a guaranteed false positive on subordinate charms.